 Ripe berries, donut holes, thick cut bacon and cheese are the stars of these sweet and savory Berry Brunch Kabobs!
-Aren’t they perfect for Mothers’ Day brunch or a morning with the girls?!
-I am sharing this easy brunch idea and #FreshWorks with you as part of a sponsored series for Rubbermaid and Socialstars™.
+Aren't they perfect for Mothers' Day brunch or a morning with the girls?!
+Serve alongside Sheet Pan Eggs and Hamburger Hash Brown Casserole to feed a crowd.

 Oh brunch, how I heart thee!
 Says the girl who sometimes eats salad for breakfast. #truestory But brunch!
 Sweet brunch!
 A little breakfast, a little lunch ... it's pretty much my favorite meal!
 So, you better believe I love these Berry Brunch Kabobs big time with their beautifully ripe sweet berries, a salty hunk of cheese, the glorious two bites of a sweet soft donut hole and than a big bang of bacon.
 Swoon.
 For real.